thinkingabouther/rabbit-resending-requests/README.md

 ### Adding Requesters
 Requester used to process the message is implemented using strategy pattern, so it will be easy for you add your own.
 To do so, implement [IRequester](https://github.com/thinkingabouther/rabbit-resending-requests/blob/master/Consumer/Requesters/IRequester.cs) interface for your class and pass it to Consumer constructor

+The same goes with post-processing the message that was acknowledged negatively by the Requester.
+In that case, Requester uses an instance implementing [IFailurePostProcessor](https://github.com/thinkingabouther/rabbit-resending-requests/blob/master/Consumer/FailurePostProcessors/IFailurePostProcessor.cs) to do something with that message (i.e. log to DB, republish back to rabbit).
+You can add it on your own using the same pattern as with IRequester